SkeletonMan03/FZEasyMarauderFlash/README.md

 ## Improvements over the batch script
 This script pulls all of its resources from the proper Github repositories in order to make sure you are up-to-date.
-The only dependencies it does not get by itself are the required Python modules
+The only dependencies it does not get by itself are the required Python modules This script is now capable of flashing Marauder onto an ESP32-WROOM!

 ## Acknoledgements:
 Disclaimer: Includes Acknowledgements from the above linked repo from UberGuidoz as this wouldn't exist without the original project